realA10001986/Time-Circuits-Display/README.md

 #### Remote controlling the TCD's keypad

 The TCD's keypad can be remote controlled through either [Flux Capacitor](https://circuitsetup.us/product/flux-capacitor-light-sound-kit/) and [SID](https://circuitsetup.us/product/delorean-time-machine-status-indicator-display-sid/), using their respective IR remote control.
-In order to permit keypad remote controlling, enter 995 followed by ENTER.
-To prohibit remote controlling, enter 994 followed by ENTER.
+In order to permit keypad remote controlling, enter keypad command 995.
+To prohibit remote controlling, enter keypad command 994.
 No further configuration is required on the TCD's side.
 Please see the [Flux Capacitor](https://fc.out-a-ti.me) and/or [SID](https://sid.out-a-ti.me) documentation for details.

 ## Time travel